 In fact, some of my favorite traditional wings to eat at Buffalo Wild Wings are:

 The only problem with eating wings as take-out multiple times per week is that it can get pretty expensive.
 Plus, even though their wings are great, there is nothing like having and making your wings at home.

 So, I’m sharing this post as a way to help you make these delicious wings at home.

 How many servings are in this Air Fryer Buffalo Wings recipe?

 This recipe makes about 14 Air Fryer Buffalo Chicken Wings and 1 cup of blue cheese dressing.

 If you don’t have an air fryer or want to make more than 14 chicken wings, then I’d recommend that you make these in an oven.
-You can follow the steps as listed in the recipe.
-The only difference is that you will cook the wings in an oven on 425 degrees for 25 minutes per side.
+I make the wings in the oven using my Oven Fried Chicken recipe.